Granthik1/movie-recommendations-web-app/README.md

 # Movie Recommendations Web App

-Welcome to my movie recommendations web app built using Machine Learning technique- Cosine Similarity.
-The extensive Movies Dataset includes approximately 12,000 movies.
+The project is built using Machine Learning with Cosine Similarity.
+Users can select a movie from a provided list to receive personalized recommendations, with the model predicting and displaying 10 suggestions.
+The current database comprises 12,000 movies spanning from 2008 to the current year, with plans for future database upgrades.
 I apologize if the specific movie you're searching for is not available on the web app.
 Feel free to explore the recommendations and discover new and exciting films!

 # Web APP Link